Skip to content

 What PACIFIC CONSULTANTS can do

-Promoting basin-wide flood control is a total effort; otherwise, it cannot be effective.
-There are two important points for its realization.
-First, measures must be promoted in a way that is consistent with the long-term goal of realizing compact cities as sustainable urban development.
-Second, the responsibility for basin-wide flood control must be expanded from being solely government-led to including the private sector.
-Without these two points, basin-wide flood control cannot be achieved.
-What is most needed now is the establishment and utilization of a method for quantitatively evaluating the effectiveness of various measures from multiple perspectives and selecting the future direction of the city, as well as the establishment of a business model that encourages the active participation of private companies in basin-wide flood control.
+Promoting the river basin-wide flood management requires all-out effort; otherwise, it cannot be effective.
+There are two key points to achieving this.
+The first is to implement measures in a way that is consistent with the long-term goal of creating a “compact city” as part of sustainable urban development.
+The second is to expand the scope of stakeholders in the “river basin-wide flood management” initiative from the government alone to include the private sector.
+Without these two elements, river basin-wide flood management cannot be realized.
+To that end, what is most urgently needed now is the establishment and utilization of a methodology for selecting the city’s future direction through multifaceted, quantitative evaluation of the effectiveness of various measures, as well as the establishment of a business model that encourages the active participation of private companies in river basin-wide flood management.

-PACIFIC CONSULTANTS has a 75-year history as a comprehensive construction consulting firm, and in its new efforts in basin-wide flood control, it has been quick to develop a "quantitative evaluation method for the multifaceted effects of countermeasures" utilizing applied urban economic models accumulated through its work in the field of transportation planning.
-Applied urban economic models are models for analyzing, predicting, and evaluating the impact of urban and transportation policies on urban structure.
-By applying this model, we aim to quantitatively evaluate what effects will result not only in reducing flood risk, but also in various aspects such as urban development, economy, industry, and the environment, when urban development (such as guiding residential and industrial development) is carried out in conjunction with flood control measures.
-This will clarify what value flood control measures have in terms of urban development, and will lead to EBPM (Evidence-Based Policy Making), that is, policy making for urban development based on objective data.
+PACIFIC CONSULTANTS with a 75-year history as a comprehensive construction consulting firm, we have been at the forefront of developing a “method for quantitatively evaluating the multifaceted effects of a set of measures” by leveraging the applied urban economic model we have refined through our work in the field of transportation planning, as part of our efforts toward the new river basin-wide flood management.
+The Applied Urban Economic Model is designed to analyze, predict, and evaluate the impact of urban and transportation policies on urban structure.
+By applying this model, we aim to quantitatively evaluate the effects—not only in terms of flood risk reduction but also in various other aspects such as urban development, the economy, industry, and the environment—that result when flood control measures are implemented in conjunction with urban development initiatives (such as the promotion of residential and industrial activities).
+This flood control measures make it possible to clarify the value that these measures hold as part of urban development, leading directly to EBPM (Evidence-Based Policy Making)—that is, the formulation of urban development policies based on objective data.

-Furthermore, by applying the detailed flood simulation technology cultivated in the river management field to flood-prone areas, we are now able to conduct detailed inundation analyses of residential areas, factories, and buildings.
-We are already conducting concrete discussions with many local governments, companies operating large-scale factories, real estate companies developing land, and developers working on urban development in prime locations in the city center, on how to minimize damage in flood-prone areas.
+Furthermore, by applying the detailed flood simulation technology cultivated in the river management field to floodplains, we are now able to conduct detailed inundation analyses of residential areas, factories, and buildings.
+We are already conducting concrete discussions with many local governments, companies operating large-scale factories, real estate companies developing land, and developers working on urban development in prime locations in the city center, on how to minimize damage in floodplains.

-Furthermore, we are considering partnering with home builders to develop and brand homes that are resistant to all kinds of disasters, including not only earthquakes and fires but also floods.
+Furthermore, we are considering in partnership with home builders to develop and brand homes that are resistant to all kinds of disasters, including not only earthquakes and fires but also floods.

-River basin flood control can only be achieved through collaboration across multiple fields.
-PACIFIC CONSULTANTS believes that its comprehensive capabilities, encompassing a wide range of technical fields, allow it to act as a hub.
-Already, young, next-generation engineers are passionately and proactively utilizing cutting-edge technologies with flexible thinking, advancing activities that go beyond the scope of a construction consultant.
-Moving forward, we will continue to collaborate with all stakeholders working in the river basin to further advance river basin flood control.
+The river basin-wide flood management is only possible through cross-disciplinary collaboration.
+We believe that PACIFIC CONSULTANTS can serve as a hub, leveraging its comprehensive strengths across a wide range of technical fields.
+Already, our young, next-generation engineers are passionately and proactively applying cutting-edge technologies with flexible thoughts, driving initiatives that go beyond the scope of a typical construction consulting firm.
+Moving forward, we will continue to collaborate with all stakeholders active in the river basin to further advance the river basin-wide flood management.

 Ryoji HIRAKAWA